Help with debt

 Every year thousands of us fall victim to scams sent by post, email, text, the phone and internet.

 Carers and the elderly can be particularly vulnerable, victims of scams such as bogus lotteries, deceptive prize draws and sweepstakes, ‘guaranteed’ investments, fake psychics and ‘miracle’ health cures.
-And scams are getting increasingly sophisticated, for example, calls asking to log into your computer to ‘fix’ something, or calls supposedly from your bank.
+And scams are getting increasingly sophisticated, for example, calls asking to log into your computer to ‘fix’ something, or calls supposedly from your bank or the police.

 Research by the Office of Fair Trading (OFT) shows that older victims are likely to lose nearly twice as much per scam as others.
 Victims are often socially isolated, over-trusting or afflicted by illnesses such as dementia and can be repeatedly targeted by the scammers.
 With many carers alone at home, they can become the perfect target for unscrupulous scammers.
 One carer reported being bombarded by unwanted phone calls for over a year, demanding payments for products she had not ordered.